P. K. Kunhalikutty: 1980 Malappuram Municipality chairman

-He subsequently served as Chairman, Malappuram Municipality - at the age of 29 - in 1980.
+He subsequently served as chairman, Malappuram Municipality, at the age of 29, in 1980.
 The Indian Express later wrote, "he became the blue-eyed boy of the [respected] Panakkad Thangal family after displaying political acumen and charisma upon being elected Malappuram Municipality chairman in 1980".
 Rise of Kunhalikutty in Indian Union Muslim League after the 1980 victory was later described by the media as "meteoric".

 Tenures in Kerala Legislative Assembly

 Kunhalikutty has been elected to Kerala Legislative Assembly eight times, in 1982 and 1987, contesting from Malappuram Assembly Constituency, and in 1991, 1996 and 2001, from Kuttippuram Constituency and in 2011, 2016 and 2021 from Vengara Constituency.
 In the 2006 Left Democratic Front wave in Kerala, Kunhalikutty was defeated by K.T.
 Jaleel in Kuttippuram Constituency.

 Career as Minister for Industries

-Kunhalikutty served as Minister for Industries and Social Welfare from 1991 to 1995 in the K. Karunakaran Ministry (1991-95).
+Kunhalikutty served as Minister for Industries and Social Welfare from 1991 to 1995 in the K. Karunakaran Ministry (1991–95).
 As per observers, the selection was an indication of senior leader K. Karunakaran's regard for the "young League politician".

 Kunhalikutty went on to serve as Minister for Industries and Municipalities from 1995 to 1996, and Minister for Industries, IT and Social Welfare from 2001 to 2004, in two A. K. Antony Ministries and Minister for Industries, IT and Social Welfare, from 2004 to 2005 in the Oommen Chandy Ministry.
-In 2011 he was the wealthiest member in the cabinet of Oommen Chandy.
+In 2011 he was the wealthiest member in the cabinet of Oommen Chandy and served as Minister for the remarkable IT Project Akshaya project in 2002.